coffee50/Swingy/README.md

-# swing animation
+# Swingy Fabric 1.20.4
-works on Minecraft Fabric 1.20.4.
-Fabric API required.
-Use /swing to select the animation.
+Use /swing to change swing animation